getify/You-Dont-Know-JS/types & grammar/ch1.md

 * `object`
 * `symbol` -- added in ES6!

+**Note:** All of these types except `object` are called "primitives".

-The `typeof` operator inspects the type of the given value, and always returns one of seven string values (though, strangely, there's not an exact 1-to-1 match with the seven primitive types we just listed).
+The `typeof` operator inspects the type of the given value, and always returns one of seven string values -- surprisingly, there's not an exact 1-to-1 match with the seven built-in types we just listed.

 ```js
 typeof undefined     === "undefined"; // true